 Got big plans for Earth Day?
 It's right around the corner, April 22, but feel free to celebrate all week long with these 10 great ideas for teaching kids about Earth Day and what they can do to help take care of our planet.

 1. Serve up eco-snacks.
-Mix up some trail mix (with raisins, sunflowers, peanuts, almonds, chocolate chips) assemble one of these cute flower-power veggie trays, or whip up a batch of these yummy Earth Day bars.
-Celebrating the global nature of the ingredients (raisins from California, chocolate from Africa, coconut from the Philippines) is a cute idea, but it's still a good idea to look for locally sourced ingredients whenever possible!
+Mix up some trail mix with raisins, sunflower seeds, peanuts, almonds and chocolate chips, or whip up a batch of these yummy Earth Day bars.
+Celebrating the global nature of the ingredients (raisins from California, chocolate from Africa, coconut from the Philippines) is a cute idea, but it's still a good idea to look for locally sourced ingredients whenever possible.

 2. Make a nature craft.
 Try your hand at one of these cute nature craft ideas, or get creative and come up with your own eco-masterpieces.

 3. Host an Earth Day 5K (or 1K).
 This may seem like a big endeavor for Earth Day, but don't let it scare you.
-I've been planning my town's first ever Luray Earth Day 5K on the Greenway, and it's shaping up to be an awesome event.
-I have to say that I've enjoyed every minute of the planning process.
+I planned my town's first-ever Earth Day 5K, and I enjoyed every minute of the planning process.
 Even if you don't decide to do a big community-wide event, you can still challenge your friends and neighbors to a run or walk in honor of Earth Day.
 It's the perfect way to get out and enjoy the planet and the day.

 4. Take a walk.
 If an organized walk or run is too intimidating, you can still get outdoors for a walk around the block or local park with your own family.
 Check out these tips for exploring the outdoors with your kids.